adl/hoaf/README.md

 Header
 ------

-    header ::= formatversion headeritems*
+    header ::= format-version header-items*
-    formatversion ::= "HOA:" IDENTIFIER
+    format-version ::= "HOA:" IDENTIFIER
-    headeritem ::= "States:" INT
+    header-item ::= "States:" INT
-                 | "Start:" INT*
+                 | starting-state*
                  | "AP:" INT STRING*
-                 | "Acceptance:" INT acceptancecond
+                 | "Acceptance:" INT acceptance-cond
                  | "tool:" STRING STRING?
                  | "name:" STRING
                  | "properties:" IDENTIFIER*
                  | HEADERNAME (INT|STRING|IDENTIFIER)*
+    starting-state ::= "Start:" state-conj
+    state-conj ::= INT | INT "&" state-conj

-The header is a list of `headeritem`s (a `HEADERNAME` followed by some data).
+The header is a list of `header-item`s (a `HEADERNAME` followed by some data).
 Except for the "HOA:" item, which should always come first, the items may occur in any order.
 Some `HEADERNAME`s have predefined semantics (and might be mandatory) as specified below.
 This format also makes provision of additional (unspecified) header names to be used.

 Any given `HEADERNAME` should occur at most once.
 The case of the `HEADERNAME`'s initial is used to specify whether tool may safely ignore a header item they do not support: header items whose name start with an upper-case letter are expected to influence the semantic of the automaton: tools should at least warn about any such `HEADERNAME` they do not understand.
 A `HEADERNAME` whose initial is lowercase may be safely ignored without affecting the semantics.